 An absence of communication leaves others to create their own versions of the truth.
 This is especially true for corporate communications, where employees, customers, partners, and potential employees care about what a company stands for.

 If attracting and retaining female employees and leaders is important to your business, make a point to say that out loud.
 In meetings.
 In strategy documents.
 In annual reports.
-On your website, as IBM does on its careers page.
+On your website.

 In employee-facing policies, spell out exactly what you expect.
 You can state, “Our Company commits to hiring and retaining women.”
 Follow that up with examples of valued behaviors, such as: